-7.6 Filling and purging the heating installation
+7.6 Filling and purging the heating installation Preliminary work

-Preliminary work
+Flush the heating installation through.

-► Flush the heating installation through.
+- Check the silicone hose connection (1) between the pump's automatic air vent and the hydraulic console. - 2.
+Remove the caps from the automatic air vents. - 3.
+Fill with water until the required filling pressure is reached. - Recommended filling pressure: 1 ...
+1.5 bar - The heating and hot water functions cannot be activated. - The pressure value flashes in the display until a pressure of 0.05 MPa (0.5 bar) or higher has been reached.

-- 1. Check the silicone hose connection (1) between the pump's automatic air vent and the hydraulic console. - Fill with water until the required filling pressure is reached. - Recommended filling pressure: 1 ...
-1.5 bar - The heating and hot water functions cannot be activated - The pressure value flashes in the display until a pressure of 0.05 MPa (0.5 bar) or higher has been reached. - An automatic air vent function is activated if the pressure exceeds 0.05 MPa (0.5 bar) for longer than 15 seconds. - 3.
-Purge each radiator until the water escapes normally, and then retighten the system's purging valves. - 4.
-Check whether all connections are leak-tight.
+- An automatic air vent function is activated if the pressure exceeds 0.05 MPa (0.5 bar) for longer than 15 seconds. - 4.
+Purge each radiator until the water escapes normally, and then retighten the system's purging valves. - Check that all connections are leak-tight.